 Don't worry about the January deadline, you've still got time to apply to start university this year

 How late is too late?
-If you're applying to uni, 6pm on 15 January marks the point after which you are considered late to the party for that particular academic year
+If you're applying to university, 6pm on 15 January marks the point after which you are considered late to the party for that particular academic year.

 So with that milestone having passed, does that mean you're locked out of starting uni until next year?
 Definitely not!
-You can still apply; there's just one key difference.
-Your application will no longer be guaranteed equal consideration.
+You can still apply, and there's just one key difference – your application will no longer be guaranteed equal consideration.

-Unis are expected to give equal weighting—or consideration—to every application that lands in their inbox before the January deadline.
+Universities are expected to give equal consideration to every application that lands in their inbox before the January deadline.
 No matter whether you send in your application at the start of September or on 15 January, your application will be given just as much priority.
-But, once the deadline passes, unis are free to start allocating places - starting with those who applied by 15 January.
+But, once the deadline passes, universities are free to start allocating places – starting with those who applied by 15 January.